Terror threat morphs in Mozambique | DW | 24.02.2022

 The group is said to be responsible for recent attacks in Niassa province, which borders Cabo Delgado to the west, as well as in Nampula province to the south.

-In addition, al-Shabab has strengthened its networks outside of Mozambique, Rademeyer told DW, stressing that this could have long-term consequences for other countries in southern African region.
+In addition, al-Shabab has strengthened its networks outside of Mozambique, said Rademeyer, , a organized crime expert at the Global Initiative Against Transnational Crime.
+He said this could have long-term consequences for other countries in southern African region.

-The group has links to forces allied to so-called Islamic State in the Democratic Republic of Congo and has also recruited fighters from neighbor's Tanzania and South Africa, he said.
+The group has links to forces allied with the so-called Islamic State in the Democratic Republic of Congo and has also recruited fighters from neighbors Tanzania and South Africa, he said.

 By increasing the general lawlessness of Cabo Delgado, al-Shabab's gains in the province have spurred the growth of illicit trafficking through northern Mozamique.

-"Cabo Delgado province serves as a key economic corridor and has historically for hundreds of years," said Rademeyer, a organized crime expert at the Global Initiative Against Transnational Crime.
+"Cabo Delgado province serves as a key economic corridor and has historically for hundreds of years," Rademeyer said.

 "But it also serves as a key corridor for illicit trafficking flows," he said, especially for the smuggling of heroin and amphetamines.